MethSarcus/leagueConstitution/README.md

 - Trades will be processed right away, if collusion is suspected the matter will be put to a vote.
 - During the offseason trading is still allowed.
 - Trade deadline begins as soon as the first playoff game starts.
+- Draft picks up to 3 years in the future are tradable.
+- Teams must pay dues for any year they trade draft picks in.

 <br><br>